What are tropical storms?

 Greater than 18 feet |

-All tropical storms are given names so they can be identified and tracked as they move over oceans.
-In 1979, both women and men’s names were used.
-One name for each letter of the alphabet is selected, except for Q, U and Z. For Atlantic Ocean hurricanes, the names may be French, Spanish or English, since these are the major languages bordering the Atlantic Ocean where the storm occur.
+All tropical storms are named so they can be identified and tracked as they move over oceans.
+In 1979, both women’s and men’s names were used.
+One name for each letter of the alphabet is selected, except for Q, U and Z. For Atlantic Ocean hurricanes, the names may be French, Spanish or English since these are the major languages bordering the Atlantic Ocean where the storm occurs.

-The Six-Year List of Hurricane Names For Atlantic Storms:
+The Four-Year List of Hurricane Names For Atlantic Storms:

 Further information on these names and tropical storms in other parts of the world can be found on the National Hurricane Centre website.